This post may contain affiliate links. Please read my disclosure policy.

 This casserole freezes beautifully!

-Thaw casserole overnight in the refrigerator the night before serving.
-Add crushed Ritz crackers to top of thawed squash casserole and bake according to recipe instructions.
+Thaw the casserole overnight in the refrigerator the night before serving.
+Add crushed Ritz crackers to the top of the thawed squash casserole and bake according to recipe instructions.
 Enjoy!

 squash-casserole-DSC_1979